kunitoki/LuaBridge3/Manual.md

 3.6 - Convenience Functions
 ---------------------------

-The `setGlobal` function can be used to assign any convertible value into a global variable.
+The `luabridge::setGlobal` function can be used to assign any convertible value into a global variable.

 4 - Accessing Lua from C++
 ==========================